 You’ve probably heard of antioxidants and how important they are to healthy living.
 Just like every hero, antioxidants have a nemesis, oxidants or free radicals.
 While free radicals may sound like the name of a rock band, you won't find them amusing.

 Free radicals are atoms or molecules containing at least one unpaired electron.
 Electrons are naturally stable when they are in even numbered pairs.
-Just like people, electrons don’t want to be single and would prefer to be a couple.
+Just like people, electrons don’t want to be single and would prefer to "couple up".

 If a molecule’s electrons are missing a partner, they become unbalanced and will steal an electron from any source available.
 In this case, the only available electron source is other living tissue.

 This electron theft creates uneven numbers of electrons in nearby tissue resulting in even more molecules becoming free radicals.
 These in turn, steal electrons from other surrounding tissue, creating a chain reaction of inner-cellular destruction.

 This oxidative damage increases with age and has been linked to cancer, heart disease, diabetes, cognitive decline, chronic inflammation, arthritis and many other adverse health issues as we age.
 It even contributes to the aging process itself.

 Who can stop this vicious cycle of destruction?
 Our hero the antioxidant!

 Antioxidants are molecules that have extra electrons and generously give these electrons to unbalanced free radicals, neutralizing them and stopping further oxidative damage.

 Examples of well-known antioxidants are vitamins A, C and E, beta-carotene, lycopene and zeaxanthin.
 Lesser known plant-based antioxidants are flavonoids, polyphenols, catechins and flavones.